 Some of these thoughts were really extreme, such as:

-"What if everyone I love dies in some horrific accident!”
+"What if everyone I love dies in some horrific accident?"

 Once my mind has even the slightest sniff of a problem, it multiplies said problem by a thousand.

 Then it hit me.
 It's a trick!
 A horror film tricks the brain into feeling scared when there isn't an actual physical threat.
-As this realisation began to permeate, I likened the experience to anxiety or panic attacks and noticed the similarity.
-When the intrusive thoughts circulate in my brain, I feel like something bad is going to happen and my body responds accordingly, even though I know I'm perfectly safe.
+As this realization began to permeate, I likened the experience to anxiety or panic attacks and noticed the similarity.
+When the intrusive thoughts circulate in my brain, I feel like something terrible will happen.
+My body responds accordingly, even though I know I'm perfectly safe.

 Now that I understood this, I could take steps to tackle it.

 As Carbonell says, "The way to disarm the Anxiety Trick is to increasingly spend time with anxiety, to expose yourself to the thoughts and sensations, and allow them to subside over time."

-Remind yourself that just like when watching a horror film, you've been tricked into thinking you're in danger, when you're not.
+Remind yourself that just like when watching a horror film, you've been tricked into thinking you're in danger when you're not.
 For example, when this occurs, I remind myself that the threat isn't real.
 I might not be able to fight these thoughts/feelings.
 However, I can at least make myself feel more comfortable until they pass.

-For example, "I'm worried that my boss is going to sack me”, could be challenged with: "Has your boss said anything specific to imply this?
-Have HR been in contact?
+For example, "I'm worried that my boss is going to sack me" could be challenged with: "Has your boss said anything specific to imply this?
+Has HR been in contact?
 Have people complained about the quality of work you deliver?"